 What is a Courageous Conversation?

-If the University has concerns about your academic work, or your behaviour while a member of the UNSW community, you may be contacted by our Conduct and Integrity Office to have a Courageous Conversation.
-A Courageous Conversation is a less formal process than a typical investigation, held one-on-one between you and one of our Case Managers.
-The purpose is to enable conduct concerns to be raised in a supportive environment, using an educational and integrity-driven approach.
+If the University has concerns about your academic work or your behaviour while a member of the UNSW community, you may be contacted by our Conduct and Integrity Office to have a Courageous Conversation.
+A Courageous Conversation is a less formal process than a typical investigation, held between you and one of our Case Managers.

 If your lecturer or course coordinator has some concerns about whether you have met the learning outcomes for their course, you may also be asked to meet with them.

-If you are contacted for a Courageous Conversation we encourage you to reach out for support.
+• If you are contacted for a Courageous Conversation, we encourage you to reach out for support.

 • You may also wish to contact Arc for advice, or to request an Arc officer attend the meeting with you as your support person.